hallanbatman/TaskBeat/README.md

-# Task Beat / Task Mananer App
+# Task Beat / Task Manager App
 Android application developed using the Kotlin language to simulate a Task Manager or To-Do List app for smartphones, with abilities to create, edit, and delete categories and tasks.

 <img src="https://github.com/user-attachments/assets/89451a02-c61d-4c34-a1d3-1715e5be5c51" width=250/>